pranshunagar01/Procolab/README.md

 5. Run the command "npm start"
 6. The project will be running on localhost:3000
 <br><br>
-For any queries, please contact me at:<br>
+For any queries, please (mailTo:pranshu.nagar@mavs.uta.edu)
-Gmail:  (mailTo:pranshu.nagar@mavs.uta.edu)